- 11% Contrast

 Our 3D test checks for the presence and quality of 3D capability on every TV.
 People who like watching 3D material at home and want the best 3D experience possible should take a look at this category.

 Because 3D’s popularity has died down a bit in the past couple of years, this test doesn’t hold much weight in our overall scoring.
-Poor 3D, or a complete lack of it, doesn’t really hurt a TV’s dark scene score very much, but having good 3D does provide a bit of a bonus.
+Poor 3D, or a complete lack of it, doesn’t really hurt a TV’s score very much, but having good 3D does provide a bit of a bonus.

 What is not included

 A few elements that you might care about are not included in this score:

 - Shadow details.
 Shouldn’t be an issue on most TVs (with good settings).